tbaumeist/peersim-generic-DHT/README.md

  - topology - linkable peer connection.
 Topology
  - transport - connections used for communications
  - address = node location
+ - routing_table - How the protocol lookups up possible routing paths
  - router - processes messages and routes to next node
    - loop_detection = how loops are detected
    - can_backtrack